Code-Institute-Submissions/The-Cardano-Advisor/README.md

 - Idea for charting and to use ChartJs came from a youtube tutorial quoted in graph.js

-- BackGround Image was taken from https://wallpapersafari.com/w/OyqRBE
+- BackGround Image for site was taken from https://wallpapersafari.com/w/OyqRBE

 - All information on the road-map structure/info/pictures were taken from https://roadmap.cardano.org/en/byron/